getzlab/rnaseqc/README.md

       --exclude-chimeric                Exclude chimeric reads from the read counts

-      -u, --unpaired                    Treat all reads as unpaired, ignoring filters which require properly paired
+      -u, --unpaired                    Allow unpaired reads to be quantified.
-                                        reads
+                                        Required for single-end libraries

       --rpkm                            Output gene RPKM values instead of TPMs